Be warned – Kakadu will take your breath away!

 Kakadu is a living cultural landscape.
-It has been home to Aboriginal people for more than 65,000 years and is recognised as the oldest living culture on earth.
+Home to Aboriginal people for more than 65,000 years and recognised as the oldest living culture on earth.
 Aboriginal people have a spiritual connection with this land and it’s easy to see why.

-Flood plains that stretch to the horizon, extraordinarily vivid colours of the landscape and exposure to pristine wilderness.
-Kakadu really is magnificent!
+Flood plains that stretch to the horizon, extraordinarily vivid colours and seemingly endless pristine wilderness.
+This landscape really is magnificent!

 - Climb Ubirr Rock at sunrise

 - Experience sunset on a Yellow Waters Cruise